jisha17/Python-tkinter-Employee-Management-System-using-Excel/README.md

 The project is basically made using tkinter and is storing the data in excel sheet.
 Packages used to read, search and remove data is openpyxl,xlrd, and pandas

-Programming language used:- Python
+Programming language used:- Python,
-GUI application:- Tkinter
+GUI application:- Tkinter,
-Data storage in:- Excel
+Data storage in:- Excel,
-Version of Python:3.6
+Version of Python:3.6.